Frequently Asked Questions:

 When will I know if I was selected?

-Before Christmas, but we hope to have the selections made by Thanksgiving.
+Before Christmas, but I hope to have the selections made by Thanksgiving.

 What are the criteria for selection?

 3. You have applied before.
-It might help if you remind us of a previous application.
+It might help if you remind me of a previous application.

 4. Application date and deposit paid.
 The earlier the better.